Jones will look to apply all he has learned with USA Basketball toward keeping team’s 25-0 streak intact.

-Since launching its Hoops for Troops program in 2006, USA Basketball teams have connected with thousands of American military members and their families through a comprehensive series of activities during the USA Men’s and Women’s National Teams training and exhibition schedules over the past eight years.
-It will be no different in 2014, as USA Basketball will announce some exciting new Hoops for Troops activities surrounding the 2014 USA Basketball Men's and Women's National Teams.
+Since launching its Hoops for Troops program in 2006, USA Basketball teams have connected with thousands of American military members and their families through a comprehensive series of activities during the USA Men’s and Women’s National Teams training and exhibition schedules over the past 10 years.

 On Aug.
 18, 2014, the Men's National Team visited West Point.
 The team toured the U.S. Military Academy, visited the West Point Cemetery, dined with cadets in the mess hall and then held a practice at Chritl Arena that was televised live on ESPN2.